djelinek/vscode-uitests-tooling/README.md

 </p>

 <p align="center">
-UI Tests Tooling for VS Code extensions is a package built on <a href="https://github.com/redhat-developer/vscode-extension-tester">VS Code Extension Tester</a>.
-It provides more specific functions, wait conditions, sets of features and others for UI testing of VS Code extensions.
-We are especially aiming on <a href="https://github.com/camel-tooling">Camel Tooling</a> VS Code extensions.
+UI tests Utils for Camel tooling is a package built on <a href="https://github.com/redhat-developer/vscode-extension-tester">ExTester</a>.
+It provides more specific functions, wait conditions, sets of features and others for UI testing of <a href="https://github.com/camel-tooling">Camel Tooling extensions</a> for Visual Studio Code.
 </p><br/>

 ## Installation